bparanj/coding-skill/_posts/2019-08-22-how-to-develop-your-own-toolbox-for-solving-coding-problems.md

   </p>
 </blockquote>

-According to research in the Developmental Science journal, the best way to learn something is to write it out on paper.
+According to research in the _Developmental Science Journal_, the best way to learn something is to write it out on paper.
 Handwriting activates large regions of the brain responsible for thinking, language, healing and working memory.

 You're organizing your thoughts when taking notes.
 Your notes help you to organize your knowledge in a way that is easier for you to remember.